 Voice-over stands for a voice that is not part of the narrative, a voice spoken by someone who appears elsewhere when an event happens.
 We know what we hear may not be a fact, what we see may not be the truth.

-Through combining the relationship between 2 dimensional renderings and 3-dimensional objects, and exploring different materials and changing its content, this relationship begin to produce different meanings.
-In some cases it gives a familiar feeling, in some other cases its to create conflict.
+Through combining the relationship between 2-dimensional renderings and 3-dimensional objects, and exploring different materials and changing its content, this relationship begins to produce different meanings.
+In some cases, it gives a familiar feeling, in some other cases its to create conflict.